 With time though, I’m gaining more control.
 More than two years without sugar and I’m now comfortable baking a sugar-filled dessert for my family or keeping chocolate in the house when I’m buying Christmas presents.
 I’m so used to living without sugar that I never even consider eating it anymore.
 Yes I do get cravings sometimes (I’m still human!), but I’m able to satisfy them with fruit-sweetened desserts or even just a fruit or a small piece of unsweetened chocolate (you get used to it).
 I’ll always have to be careful not to go back to my old ways, but it does get easier.
 It really does!

 I don’t follow a restrictive diet, but because of my addiction, there are certain things I have to avoid.
 I don’t eat any added sugar.
 This pretty much excludes any processed food.
 I limit myself to homemade desserts sweetened with dates, raisins, bananas or any other fruits.
 I avoid having any refined wheat at home, including white bread and pasta, but I won’t stop myself from eating some at the restaurant once in a while.
 I also need to avoid eating too much salt and fat since these can become as addicting as sugar if I’m not being careful.

 What do I eat?
 I eat a lot of fruits, vegetables, whole grains, legumes, nuts and seeds, a little bit of fish, dairy and poultry and no red meat.
 I don’t like using a label to define the way I eat, but if I had to, I’d say I’m a flexitarian.
 Most of my meals are vegan or vegetarian, but I won’t stop myself from enjoying salmon once in a while.
-I do treat myself to salty snacks and wine on occasion.
+I do treat myself with sugar-free treats on occasion.
 I don’t believe in restrictive diets, I believe in a healthy, balanced lifestyle.